Historical & Architectural Heritage

 • Expert-guided visits to World Heritage sites (temples, shrines, castles)

-• Dialogue sessions with architectural historians and restoration technicians
+• Dialogue sessions with architectural historians and restoration specialists

-• Site visits to restoration projects or miyadaiku carpenter workshops
+• Visits to restoration sites or miyadaiku (temple carpenter) workshops

 • Lodging experience in traditional machiya townhouses (Kyoto, Kanazawa, etc.)